 All figures should be listed together.
 Figures should not exceed 16.5 x 22.0 cm and should be numbered.
 For the reproduction of illustrations, only good quality drawings and original photographs can be accepted.
 When possible, group several illustrations on one page for reproduction.
 Photomicrographs should have internal scale markers.
 Symbols, arrows, or letters used in the photomicrographs should contrast with the background.
 Electronically submitted b/w half-tone and color illustrations must have a final resolution of 300 dpi after scaling, and 800-1200 dpi for line drawings.

-Each page (A4) will be charged to authors at US$150.00.
+Each page (A4) will be charged to authors at US$250.00.
 For each image additional US$250.00 will be charged to the authors.
+Additional fee will be applicable for articles which requires high level editing (Eg: articles with complex equations, flow charts and tables) and language polishing.
 Payment may be made before publishing the manuscript/s.
-In special cases page charge may be reduced.

 Unless indicated otherwise, galley proofs will be sent to the first-named author and should be returned within 48 hours of receipt.